boosterconf/boosterweb/content/talk/143-funksjonell-objektorientering-eller-omvendt.md

 Several object-oriented languages have begun to incorporate FOP-based functionality.
 C # has had this as a goal since version 3 (2007) and is a leader in the field.
 Some elements from FOP have become "first class citizens" in C #, in other areas semantic and syntactic changes have been made that enable us to write code in a more function-oriented way.
 This workshop will show how we can use these possibilities to write correct, readable and error-free code, by refactoring existing OOP code to a more function-oriented design.

 Always remember: If all you have is a hammer, everything looks like a (thumb-)nail.

+Please have Visual Studio 2019 (Community Edition) (or VS Code) and .Net 5/C#9 (or higher) installed on your laptop prior to the workshop.